Mary-berry-77/Trial2Paid-SharedOffice-Conversion/README.md

 | Pandemic       | 335.8             | 41.1%            | —      |
 | Post-Pandemic  | 279.8             | 36.1%            | ▼5.0%p |

+- Although sign-ups dropped by 17%, the conversion rate only declined by 5%p.
+- This suggests that post-pandemic trial users were more selective and intentional, likely visiting with a stronger interest in conversion.

 <img src="https://github.com/user-attachments/assets/0336d8e5-ea6f-47ef-add9-d89db3d151da" width="600"/>

+- The chart above compares feature importance scores from predictive models trained separately on each period.
+- The most striking difference lies in when users visited — specifically:
+    - Day of the week
+    - Time block (e.g. afternoon, evening)

 >  **Insight:**
-> Post-pandemic users behave with more intent — visiting on weekdays and delaying their first visit.
-> Pandemic-era data is biased by lockdown disruptions.
-> → All modelling and strategy henceforth focuses **only on post-pandemic data**.
+> This shift indicates a change in user intent and behaviour.
+> Post-pandemic users are more likely to plan their visits strategically, choosing weekday and off-peak hours to explore the space with clear conversion goals.

+As a result, all modelling and segmentation strategies moving forward are based solely on post-pandemic data.

 ---

-## 6. Conversion Driver Deep Dive (Post-Pandemic Only)
+## Section 6.
+Conversion Driver Deep Dive (Post-Pandemic Only)

 ### 6.1 Methods Used
 - XGBoost for feature importance